typesupply/opentype-cookbook/readme.md

             replace f f with f_f
             replace f i with f_i
             replace f l with f_l

-_Code shown in a code format – without actually being real code – might be problematic._
-(Note: this is an odd example. there is no reason for the lookups, but I can't think of a way to show lookups at this point that doesn't make things overly complex.)

 Let's also assume that the user wants to apply small caps and ligatures to a glyph run that displays "Hello".